The first of his challenges was in 2001, the “Marathon des Sables”: it’s a marathon of 250 km in the desert of Sahara.

-“Let him that would move the world, first move himself” said Socrates.
-Alex Bellini’s most important mission will be to explore the outside world to save and protect it, starting from the awareness of our inner life.
-A bridge that will have to make us safe.
+“Let him that would move the world first move himself” said Socrates.
+So the mission for Alex will be exploring the world to safeguard it, beginning consciousness of our interiority.
+A connection that make all safe.